Regulation of artificial intelligence: Perspectives

 The regulation of artificial intelligence is the development of public sector policies and laws for promoting and regulating AI.
-Regulation is now generally considered necessary to both encourage AI and manage associated risks.
-Public administration and policy considerations generally focus on the technical and economic implications and on trustworthy and human-centered AI systems, although regulation of artificial superintelligences is also considered.
-The basic approach to regulation focuses on the risks and biases of AI's underlying technology, i.e., machine-learning algorithms, at the level of the input data, algorithm testing, and the decision model, as well as whether explanations of biases in the code can be understandable for prospective recipients of the technology, and technically feasible for producers to convey.
+Public administration and policy considerations generally focus on the technical and economic implications and on trustworthy and human-centered AI systems, regulation of artificial superintelligence, the risks and biases of machine-learning algorithms, the explainability of model outputs, and the tension between open source AI and unchecked AI use.

 There have been both hard law and soft law proposals to regulate AI.
 Some legal scholars have noted that hard law approaches to AI regulation have substantial challenges.
 Among the challenges, AI technology is rapidly evolving leading to a "pacing problem" where traditional laws and regulations often cannot keep up with emerging applications and their associated risks and benefits.
-Some legal scholars have noted that hard law approaches to AI regulation have substantial challenges.
 Similarly, the diversity of AI applications challenges existing regulatory agencies, which often have limited jurisdictional scope.
-As an alternative, some legal scholars argue that soft law approaches to AI regulation are promising because soft laws can be adapted more flexibly to meet the needs of emerging and evolving AI technology and nascent applications.
+As an alternative, some legal scholars argue that soft law approaches to AI regulation are promising, as they offer greater flexibility to adapt to emerging technologies and the evolving nature of AI applications.
 However, soft law approaches often lack substantial enforcement potential.